The Scouting America advancement program is subtle.

 The First Class rank symbolizes that a Second Class Scout has met all of the requirements listed in the Scout Handbook.

-The Scout has learned about camp gadgets, lashings, and advanced First Aid techniques.
+The Scout has also learned about camp gadgets, lashings, and advanced first aid techniques.

 |